 Chill No Bake Oreo Dessert before serving

-Serving it immediately will still deliver a perfectly delicious dessert, but the layers will still be too soft and it will not cut as nicely.
+Serving it immediately will still deliver a perfectly delicious dessert.
+But the layers might still be too soft and it will not cut as nicely.

-9×9 inch square pan is perfect.
-You can also successfully make this in 9×13 inch dish.
-However 8×8 will be a little bit too small – it will work, but you will have to reduce quantities slightly.
+I used 9×9 inch square pan to make No Bake Oreo Dessert.
+But you can also successfully make this in 9×13 inch dish.
+However 8×8 will be a little bit too small.
+It will work, but you will have to reduce quantities slightly.

-When crushing the oreos my son kept telling me “You are ruining them, stop it!” and he even tried to take away my rolling pin.
-And he was very upset when I refused to oblige.
+When crushing the Oreos my son kept telling me “You are ruining them, stop it!”
+And he even tried to take away my rolling pin.
+Not surprisingly he didn’t like when I refused to oblige.